fbpx

 Are you planning a trip to Venice with kids?
 Keep scrolling for a list of the best things to do in Venice with kids that your whole family will love!

-This list of the best things to do in Venice with kids was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best things to do in Venice with kids was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Venice is famously a romantic city sitting in a lagoon off the northeast coast of Italy.
-But that doesn’t mean that there aren’t lots of kid-friendly things to do in Venice, Italy too.
+Venice is famously a romantic city, sitting in a lagoon off the northeast coast of Italy.
+But that doesn’t mean that there aren’t lots of kid-friendly things to do in Venice, Italy, too.

 This utterly beautiful city is like Disneyland for adults, but visiting Venice with kids is just as fun!
+Thanks to the car free streets, families can enjoy walking safely without worrying about traffic.

-These are all of the top activities in Venice, Italy that the whole family will enjoy so you can plan an unforgettable Italian vacation.
+These are all of the top activities in Venice, Italy, that the whole family will enjoy, so you can plan an unforgettable Italian vacation.

 25 Things To Do in Venice With Kids